BT-Creator/BDPG-1/README.md

 - Lasso regression
 - Ridge regression

-At the current time of writing is **Linear Regression with Pearson Optimization** the most optimal model, with a 0,20601 score on [kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/leaderboard) *(Lower is better)*.
+At the current time of writing is **Lasso Regression with Pearson Optimization** the most optimal model, with a 0,20600 score on [kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/leaderboard) *(Lower is better)*.

 # FAQ